andreuSancho/CarND-PID-Control-Project/README.md

 - Kd = 14.0

-It is important to highlight that the final steering angle is filtered in the following way: steer_value = -pid.TotalError() * 0.7 + angle * 0.3
+It is important to highlight that the final steering angle is filtered in the following way:
+*steer_value = -pid.TotalError() * 0.7 + angle * 0.3*
-where angle is the previous steering wheel angle in radians.
+where *angle* is the previous steering wheel angle in radians.

-Also, a simple controller for the throttle is implemented in the following way: throttle = (60.0 - speed) * 0.01 where 60.0 is the maximum speed that we want to achieve and 0.01 is a normalizing constant.
+Also, a simple controller for the throttle is implemented in the following way:
+*throttle = (60.0 - speed) * 0.01*
+where *60.0* is the maximum speed that we want to achieve and *0.01* is a normalizing constant.
 Other speed maximums have been tested but this particular value makes the ride of the car safer.

 See the video here:

 [![Result](https://img.youtube.com/vi/QComZ1jBYkI/0.jpg)](https://youtu.be/QComZ1jBYkI)

-# Original Readme
+## Note on using the code in Windows.

+Windows users have to do a bridge between the Virtual Machine (VM) with Linux and the Windows Host.
+To do so, open the console as administrator and type the following:

+`netsh interface portproxy add v4tov4 listenport=4567 listenaddress=127.0.0.1 connectport=4567 connectaddress=<LINUX_IP> protocol=tcp`

+where *<LINUX_IP>* is the IP address of the Linux VM machine.

 ## Dependencies